OctopusDeploy/blog/blog/2025-05/tpf/index.md

 1. Short-lived feature branches - no more than a couple of days.
 Ideally, less than a day.
 1. Incremental changes - no more delivering a feature as a "big bang."

 That does not mean merging unfinished code into main after a few hours or a couple of days.
 Many features can take weeks or months to finish.
 Developers and product managers are responsible for creating small units of work that incrementally add functionality (and tests) until the feature is "done."
-Each incremental change can be deployed to production.
-The feature should be hidden behind a feature toggle until it is ready for users.
+Each incremental change can be deployed to production, including database changes.

+Hide the feature behind a feature toggle until it is ready for users.

+This allows you to have multiple features "in flight" and merged into main.
+Because developers are incrementally checking in code, they can find conflicts with other developer's work much sooner.
+Changes are integrated much sooner, and tests can be created to verify sensible combinations of features.

 ## Progressive delivery

 Trunk based deployments encourage frequent production deployments.
 However, you cannot deploy to production daily if each deployment has downtime.
 Any downtime might breach SLAs, frustrate customers, or prevent employees from doing their work.
 In addition, automation isn't perfect; a deployment could still fail.
-A progressive delivery, canary, blue/green, or staging is required to prevent deployment failures and zero-downtime deployments.
+Progressive delivery solves those problems.

-Every progressive delivery strategy follows the same core principle.
+Blue/Green, Canary, or "staging" strategies follows the same core principle.
 Deploy a new version to a "staging" location in production.
 Verify the new version while all the users remain on the old version.
 Once verification is complete, route users to the new version.
 The difference between canary, blue/green, and staging is the percentage of traffic routed.

 ![Canary Deployment Diagram](https://d2908q01vomqb2.cloudfront.net/fe2ef495a1152561572949784c16bf23abb28057/2021/07/14/ecs_canary_2.gif)